wasimalii/atc/README.md

 export AWS_SECRET_ACCESS_KEY="your-secret-key"
 ```

-### 1. Navigate to the Terraform Directory, Initialize, and Validate the Terraform Files
+### a.
+Navigate to the Terraform Directory, Initialize, and Validate the Terraform Files
 ```sh
 cd /atc/terraform
 terraform init